 Inventory represents one of the largest costs and least productive holdings of companies.
-So you’d think that greater financial certainty begins with a move toward more certain warehouse management, supply chain data analytics and reporting.
+So you’d think that greater financial certainty begins with a move toward more certain warehouse management analytics and reporting.

-Analytics and reporting?
-Yeah, it’s in our WMS – so what’s the problem?
+Yeah, analytics are in our WMS – so what’s the problem?

-Somehow, operational discipline continues to ignore WMS systems that drive the right supply chain data analytics for a particular business.
-Notice I said “right”.
+Somehow, operational discipline continues to ignore systems that were built to drive the right supply chain data analytics for the business.
+Notice I said, “right”.

-I’m not talking about rigid, out-of-the-box reporting dictated by the vendor – but flexible, purpose-built warehouse KPI functionality that’s proactive and truly meaningful to the people using the system.
+I’m not talking about rigid, out-of-the-box reporting dictated by an ERP or WMS bolt-on – but flexible, purpose-built warehouse KPI functionality that’s proactive and truly meaningful to the people using the system.

 Naturally, financial uncertainty remains the headline of the day.